hithisisyeshwanth/hithisisyeshwanth.github.io/README.md

 8. Add a post outline.
 9. Add LinkedIn to the hyperlinks
 10. Make site SEO Optimized.
+11. Include a Hamberger menu to include other interets like Photography, Touring etc.,

 ## Posts Ideas
 1. Hashing and Hash Collision Resolution strategies with coding.